 Child custody works much the same as it does during a divorce.
 Your children are still considered “legitimate,” which means the father continues to be the father unless it’s proven otherwise through genetic testing.
 In the annulment proceeding, the judge makes decisions about child custody and child support.

 Although you may not need to go through lengthy court procedures, having a lawyer on your case can help you stay on top of your paperwork.
-If you need to argue your case before a Judge, an excellent East Brunswick attorney can help present your case.
-Call us for accomplished legal help with your annulment.
-We can also help with division of assets and debts.
+If you need to argue your case before a Judge, an excellent East Brunswick annulment attorney can help present your case.